-Return on sales is one of the most important metrics involved in gauging the health of your business and testing the logic behind your sales strategies and budget.
+Return on sales is one of the most important metrics your organization can track to gauge the health of your business and test the logic behind your budgeting and sales strategies.
 The figure is reported as a ratio and shows how much of your overall revenue results in profit versus paying down operating costs.

 How to Calculate Return on Sales